girlscript/winter-of-contributing/C_CPP/Pointer and its types/Types of Pointers/Dangling_Pointer.md

 {
     int variable = 10;

-    //Address to the local variable of the function is return to the function call return &variable;
+    //Address to the local variable of the function returns to the function call return &variable;
 }